numpy/numpy/doc/neps/nep-0028-deprecation_policy.rst

 This is an unusual NEP in that it is recommendations for community wide policy and not for changes to NumPy itself.
-However, we do not currently have a place for SPEEPs (Scientific Python Ecosystem Enhancement Proposals) and given NumPy's central roll in our community this seems like the proper place to document this.
+However, we do not currently have a place for SPEEPs (Scientific Python Ecosystem Enhancement Proposals) and given NumPy's central role in our community this seems like the proper place to document this.